leungkean/GSMRL/README.md

 **Important:** Ensure `--env reg` flag is selected.

+[^1]: The acquisition cost of cheap features will be 1.
-[^1]: The acquisition cost of cheap features will be 0 while the cost of the expensive features will be 20.
+[^2]: The acquisition cost of cheap features will be 0 while the cost of the expensive features will be 20.

 ### Results